Design thinking origin story plus some of the people who made it all happen

-Design thinking has an amalgamation of approaches, this is still quite unique — which is why sometimes — design thinking is applied as more of an umbrella term that catches multi-disciplinary, human-centered projects that involve research and rapid ideation.
-Most recently it has begun to monitor and measure itself in a quantified way, a trick its leant from the business and economics sectors.
+Design thinking has an amalgamation of approaches, which makes it unique — thay may be why — design thinking is applied as an umbrella term for multi-disciplinary, human-centered projects that involve research and rapid ideation.
+Most recently as an approach, it has begun to monitor and measure itself in a quantified way.
+A trick its leant from the business and economics sectors.

 What is this article on about?

 Well, as promised this story is dedicated to some of the key players that added to what is labelled design thinking.
-In general they’ve done a lot more.
+In general they’ve done a lot more than contribute here.
 Many of them have added to the field of design, and pushed it into the territory of improving designing beyond tangible artefacts toward constructing complex systems.

 Please consider this a first stop to your own journey into design thinking.
 I know there is a lot to take in here, but down the bottom there is a download link with a timeline that tracks the dependencies and developments of design thinking.
 Please, please, please get in touch with any omissions, additions, thoughts.
 If you start reading this and think “this is basic, I know this already” I challenge you to read the of work by Stephanie Di Russo I was recently introduced to.

 When design re-defined not only what it was, but what it could do.

 Over this twenty year span design was able to re-define not only what it was; but what it could be applied to.
 This relatively short but very dense period saw the birth of two vastly different approaches to design across the globe.

 In 60’s America, professions like industrial design and product design made their first small steps to distance themselves from engineering and the sciences.
 They didn’t get very far.
 Industrial design was still mostly based on quantifiable facts, things that could be proven, measured, and improved on.
 In many instances a designers workplace was in a university laboratory or on a factory floor — not the trendy studio loft above the best coffee shop in town.